corrosion-rs/corrosion/README.md

 - `corrosion_set_flags(<target_name> <flag1> ...])`:
   For a given target, add options and flags at the end of `cargo build` invocation.
 This will be appended after any arguments passed through the `FLAGS` during the crate import.
+- `corrosion_set_linker(target_name linker)`: Use `linker` to link the target.
+  Please note that this only has an effect for targets where the final linker invocation is done by cargo, i.e. targets where foreign code is linked into rust code and not the other way around.
+  Please also note that if you are cross-compiling and specify a linker such as `clang`, you are responsible for also adding a rustflag which adds the necessary `--target=` argument for the linker.

 ### Selecting a custom cargo profile